-Source: SCA supplementary submission, p 4.
+Source: SCA submission, December 2008, p 4.

-Under IPART's draft determination, SCA's raw and unfiltered water customers' water bills would increase by around 14 per cent over the determination period.
-For raw water customers, this increase comprises an 8.2 per cent increase in 2009/10, a 1.9 per cent increase in 2010/11 and a 3.7 per cent increase in 2011/12.
-For an unfiltered water customer consuming 200kL per annum, with a 20 mm meter, this increase comprises a 7.1 per cent increase in its water bill in 2009/10, a 3.3 per cent increase in 2010/11 and a further 3.3 per cent increase in 2011/12.
+Under IPART's determination, SCA's raw and unfiltered water customers' water bills would increase by around 17 to 18 per cent over the determination period.
+For raw water customers, this increase comprises an 8.2 per cent increase in 2009/10, a 3.8 per cent increase in 2010/11 and a 5.5 per cent increase in 2011/12.
+For an unfiltered water customer consuming 200kL per annum, with a 20 mm meter, this increase comprises an 8.3 per cent increase in 2009/10, a 4.3 per cent increase in 2010/11 and a further 4.2 per cent increase in 2011/12.

 IPART notes that SCA's raw and unfiltered water charges have remained essentially the same since 2000.
-IPART considers that this draft determination achieves an appropriate balance between ensuring that raw and unfiltered water customers adequately contribute to the recovery of SCA's costs, while also protecting them from a significant price shock.
+IPART considers that this determination achieves an appropriate balance between ensuring that raw and unfiltered water customers adequately contribute to the recovery of SCA's costs, while also protecting them from a significant price shock.